adeptus-dad/adeptus-dad.github.io/_posts/2019-01-08-ursus-claws.md

 ![WD133]({{ site.baseurl }}/assets/img/ursus/trident.jpg)

 In 2012, Aaron Dembski-Bowden wrote a fine book named *Betrayer* (the 24th novel in the Horus Heresy Series) featuring the Warhound-only Legio Audax (Ember Wolves) which intensively used a very similar weapon design.
 These *Ursus Claws* allow the light titans to take literally down larger ones by using pack tactics and toppling big guys.
+The same kind of weapin were used on imperial navy ships for boarding assaults.

 Of course, some talented people started building them for the ForgeWorld resin titans.